aspectran/aspectow-light/README.md

 Aspectow Light
 ==============

+Aspectow is an all-in-one web application server based on Aspectran.
 Aspectow Light is a lightweight version that does not support the servlet specification and is suitable for building high performance REST API services.
 JBoss's [Undertow](http://undertow.io) web server is built-in.